-INCOTERMS 2010
+INCOTERMS 2020

-International Commercial Terms, known as "Incoterms", are internationally accepted terms defining the responsibilities of exporters and importers in the arrangement of shipments and the transfer of liability involved at various stages of the transaction.
+International Commercial Terms, known as "Incoterms", are internationally accepted terms defining the responsibilities of buyers and sellers in the arrangement of shipments and the transfer of liability involved at various stages of the transaction.
 Incoterms do not cover ownership of the transfer of title of goods.
 It is crucial to agree on an Incoterm at the start of a negotiation/ quotation of a sale, as it will affect the costs and responsibilities involved in shipping, insurance and tariffs.
-The new Incoterms 2010 rules were revised by the International Chamber of Commerce and will become effective January 1, 2011.
-Four terms were eliminated (DAF, DEQ, DES, DDU) and two were added: Delivered at Place (DAP) and Delivered at Terminal (DAT).
-The modifications affect obligations, risk transfer, and cost sharing for the seller and buyer, resulting in better clarification and application of the eleven (11) Incoterms, and consistent with the way global trade is actually conducted since the last update in 2000.
+The Incoterms rules were revised by the International Chamber of Commerce and came into effect from the 1st of January 2020.